nichitacebotari0/cv-typst/CV.typ

       (name: "Software Engineer",
        description: [Most recent project was a clearing bank *SOA* multi-tenant application.
 I was involved in the data team where we would gather data from other services that communicated over *Azure Service Bus* and process it with streaming jobs written in *Scala* using *Databricks*.
 Also was responsible for writing scheduled jobs that would run daily using *Azure Functions*.
 Deployments were done using *Terraform* and azure *Yaml pipelines*.]), (name: "Software Developer",
        description: [Worked for over 2 years on financial derivatives trading platform made up of *Windows Services* wrttien in *.NET Framework 4.6* communicating over a pub-sub *Message Bus*.
 Main storage was *MySQL* with data being served by a specific service.
-Responsibilities included imiplementing new features, fixing bugs inlegacy code, rewriting components or entire services when needed, updating *WCF* contracts exposed to upstream providers of pricing data,etc.]), (name: "Junior Software Developer",
+Responsibilities included implementing new features, fixing bugs in legacy code, rewriting components or entire services when needed, updating *WCF* contracts exposed to upstream providers of pricing data,etc.]), (name: "Junior Software Developer",
-       description: [One of the earliest projects I was involved in was a desktop app *Windows Forms*, used by brokers to approve/reject trades.Application was written in *C\#* using a *Model-View-Presenter* architecture, it communicated with backend services over a a message bus.]), (name: "Intern",
+       description: [One of the earliest projects I was involved in was a desktop app *Windows Forms*, used by brokers to approve/reject trades.
+Application was written in *C\#* using a *Model-View-Presenter* architecture, it communicated with backend services over a message bus.]), (name: "Intern",
        description: [As part of internship had to implement an *MVC* backend app used for an internal library app meant for inventory tracking and allowing borrowing of books.
 It was written in *C\#*, using code-first *Entity Framework* to communicate with an *MSSQL* database.])
     ))